python/devguide/developers.rst

   for general contributions to Python.

-- Mark Dickinson was given SVN access on 6 January 2008 by Facundo Batista for his work on mathemathics and number related issues.
+- Mark Dickinson was given SVN access on 6 January 2008 by Facundo Batista for his work on mathematics and number related issues.

 - Amaury Forgeot d'Arc was given SVN access on 9 November 2007 by MvL, for general contributions to Python.